vaadin/base-starter-flow-quarkus/README.md

 ## Running the Application

-Import the project to the IDE of your choosing as a Maven project.
+Import the project to the IDE of your choosing as a Gradle project.

 Run the Quarkus application using your preferred method like IDE plugin, CLI `quarkus dev` or Gradle  `gradlew quarkusDev` (Windows), or `./gradlew quarkusDev` (Mac & Linux) (or shorthand `gradlew` as defaultGoal is `quarkus:dev`).